With a unique blend of catchy tunes, captivating visuals, and the ever-appealing viral potential, TikTok has captivated hearts and screens globally.

 Combine your TikTok Ads data with other paid advertising channels!Preview the PPC Dashboard Template

 Being a relatively new social media platform, there is currently a lack of understanding among agencies and clients on the type of content that works best for TikTok.

 While you don’t need a big production budget, you do need to ensure that your video quality is not grainy.
-This is a mainly visual platform after all.
-According to TikTok, 83.2% of their top-performing content have a video resolution of 720p or higher.
+This is a mainly visual platform, after all.
+According to TikTok, 83.2% of their top-performing content has a video resolution of 720p or higher.